Treatment for acne depends on how severe it is. It can take several months of treatment before acne symptoms improve.

 - photodynamic therapy – where light is applied to the skin in an attempt to improve symptoms of acne

-However, these treatments may not work and can't be routinely recommended.
+But these treatments may not work and cannot be routinely recommended.

 Acne and toothpaste

-A hint found on many websites is that toothpaste can dry up individual spots.
+A claim found on many websites is that toothpaste can dry up individual spots.

 While toothpaste does contain antibacterial substances, it also contains substances that can irritate and damage your skin.

-Using toothpaste in this way isn't recommended.
-There are far more effective and safer treatments available from pharmacists or your GP.
+Using toothpaste in this way is not recommended.
+There are far more effective and safer treatments available from pharmacists or GPs.